Jyoti Raj’s intro in her own words:

 Due to the financial crunch, I was very frugal.
 “Learnt” a lot of cooking to save and survive 😃

 My grad school days were still seeing the uprise of Yahoo Messenger CHAT.
 No WhatsApp voice/video or Skype calls. $5 calling card gave me 20 minutes of talking time with my parents.
 That was the saddest time for me.
 Slowly and steadily things started getting better.
 And now, I can gladly say – I have no regrets and have countless life lessons to cherish.
 I have met all kinds of people – true friends for life and also others who have been selfish and very manipulative.
 But these are the lessons of life that help you grow and mature up into the person you become.
-I am thankful for more good will and happy times.
+I am thankful for more goodwill and happy times.

 What were your initial days in your first job like?
 What challenges did you face to be where you are now?
 How did you overcome them?

 One of my research projects during grad school was for TACOM ( Tank and Army Command of US ).
 My mentor at TACOM had a few good projects with Ford and put in a good word for my internship application.
 Even in a time of economic slowdown in IT industry, I was able to procure a good internship with his help.
 That was my first corporate job.
-My internship entailed building softwares for the automotive paint shops – literally writing paint booth algorithms.
-I had no prior experience of painting or automotive !!
+My internship entailed building software for the automotive paint shops – literally writing paint booth algorithms.
+I had no prior experience in painting or automotive !!

 There was my first corporate lesson – “You don’t need prior experience to excel at your job – what you need is a will to learn and succeed. “

 I spent endless hours educating myself on the tools and technologies they used.
 And after three months deployed my software in three of their paint plants.
-After I graduated, my manager at Ford offered me a full time position.
+After I graduated, my manager at Ford offered me a full-time position.
 It took me a few months to move on to technologies I was more passionate about !!
-And thats when I moved to the Ford IT division and started working as a J2EE developer building solutions for British brands – Jaguar and Land Rover.
+And that’s when I moved to the Ford IT division and started working as a J2EE developer building solutions for British brands – Jaguar and Land Rover.

-What do you value most in a job/profession ?
+What do you value most in a job/ profession?

 A job by definition could just be the means to pay your bills.
-Well it literally does. 😃
+Well, it literally does. 😃

 But when you take a deeper look – you spend almost 10 hours of your active day at work.
-Thats substantial amount of time considering a major portion of the remaining hours are spent sleeping !!
+That’s substantial amount of time considering a major portion of the remaining hours are spent sleeping !!
 So you better like and enjoy what you do. 😃

 Like we do with diamonds, there are 4Cs that I measure jobs against – Creativity, Career, Colleagues and Culture.